ucphhpc/modi-helper-scripts/docs/sections/job/new.rst

 As is shown in the help message, the only required arguments is the path to the JOB_FILE that is to be executed.

-The `--job-args` option can be used to pass arguments to the `JOB_FILE` when it is executed.
-These arguments will be passed to the `JOB_FILE` as positional arguments.
+The ``--job-args`` option can be used to pass arguments to the ``JOB_FILE`` when it is executed.
+These arguments will be passed to the ``JOB_FILE`` as positional arguments.

-The `--runtime-directory` option can be used to specify the runtime directory in which the job is to be executed.
-This directory must be within the scratch space directory.
+The ``--runtime-directory`` option can be used to specify the runtime directory in which the job is to be executed.
+This directory must be within the scratch space directory which is also validated at runtime.